- Jane Austen

 - “‘Rouse up your self, and bear you like a Man’: Masculine Anxiety and the Body in Delariviere Manley’s The Royal Mischief.”
 Restoration and Eighteenth-Century Theatre Research 21.2 (Winter 2006): 39-57.

-A list of my book reviews and conference papers may be found at this site.
+A list of my book reviews may be found here.

 - Assistant Professor, University of Maine at Farmington, 2016+